swcarpentry/DEPRECATED-bc/README.md

 what lessons we have,
 where they're located,
 and how you can incorporate them into your teaching.
-Please submit corrections or additions as pull requests, bug reports, or by email to admin@software-carpentry.org.
+To contribute corrections or additions to this repository, see the [contributing guidelines][contributing].

 **Note:**
 If you are teaching Git in your bootcamp,